 We have all been to corporate team building events.
-Trust falls, Kum Bah Yah and sharing personal stories.
+Trust falls, Kum Bah Yah, and sharing personal stories.
 Yuck!
 Bah Humbug and bullshit.
 Don’t get me wrong, I am all for team building activities and work on employee engagement like a mother f@#$%er every day within our company.
 I blogged about employee engagement and how an office space can help build a team here.

-When it comes to corporate team building I have planned and participated in many.
+When it comes to corporate team building, I have planned and participated in many.
 From entire companies attending professional baseball games in nosebleed seats to overnight camping trips to boat cruises.
 Whiffle ball in bumper cars and Go Cart racing come up time and time again.
 The real challenge is to come up with something unique and fun.

 Building support and camaraderie

-Some of the most memorable events were an off-site with the team on the cheap $$ CHEAP which I blogged about here.
+Some of the most memorable events were an off-site with the team on the cheap $$ CHEAP I blogged about here.
 Another memorable team building event was an overnight whitewater rafting with a prior HR team.
 We all paddled our asses off together to keep the boat in the right direction and then relived the story around a campfire with s’mores that night.
 We bonded at a richer level.